cajunwildcat/GBF-Party-Parser/README.md

  - If you want to change the input/output file you can use `npx bookmarklet <source> <destination>` or edit the `build` command in `package.json`

 ## Update Log
+Version 2.61 (30/06/2024)"
+ - Fixed typo that prevented grabbing character name when character is not in databse.

 Version 2.6 (22/06/2024):
  - Fixed issue with summons who have (Summon) in their wiki name not retaining it when used as support summons.